-Urinary incontinence or overactive bladder — the loss of bladder control — is a common and often embarrassing problem.
-The severity ranges from occasionally leaking urine when you cough or sneeze to having an urge to urinate that's so sudden and strong you don't get to a toilet in time.
+Also known as the loss of bladder control, urinary incontinence is a common problem.
+Incontinence ranges in severity from occasionally leaking small amounts of urine when you cough or sneeze to having an overwhelming urge to urinate that’s so strong you can’t make it to the bathroom in time.